The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

 Now, we want to reduce the number of components of $S$ without changing $L$ beyond some positive stabilizations.
 The move that we are going to use is $\alpha^3_m$.
 So far, we haven't used $\alpha_m$ not even once, and by using it now, we are changing the permutation of $S$ by a multiplication of the transposition $(m\ m+1)$, implying the reduction of components by 1.

-On the one hand, we take $\alpha_m^3$ to reduce the number of components of $S$, and on the other hand, it lifts to the composition of half-arc twist $\widetilde{\alpha}_{1,m}$ and $\widetilde{\alpha}_{2,m}$ relative to $Q$.
-But these two twists connect the braid $L$ (in $Q_0$) with $B_1$ (in $Q_+$) and $B_2$ (in $Q_-$), adding one positive crossing between them (see Fig. \ref{fig:resulting-link-after-alpham}).
+On the one hand, we take $\alpha_m^3$ to reduce the number of components of $S$, and on the other hand, it lifts to the composition of half-twists $\widetilde{\alpha}_{1,m}$ and $\widetilde{\alpha}_{2,m}$ relative to $Q$.
+But these two twists connect the braid $L$ (in $Q_0$) with $C_1$ (in $Q_+$) and $C_2$ (in $Q_-$), adding one positive crossing between them (see Figure \ref{fig:resulting-link-after-alpham}).